jbolns/jbolns/README.md

 - 👋 Hello sexy people, I’m J.
 - 👀  I was an academic for a bit.
 Politics, economics, and whatnot.
 I am now amongst probably-few political economists who can talk shop with programmers and data engineers.
-- 🌱 Currently in my first year flying solo with a small (tiny) business in the digital technology/sustainability space.
+- 🌱 Currently in my first year flying solo with a small (tiny) business that aims to help others access and use digital technologies, especially, but not exclusively, where it relates to digital sustainability.
 - 💞️ Would love to collaborate with anyone in this field.
 - 📫 You can contact me here or via social media.